StuntShield/stuntshield-api/README.md

 ## Tools/IDE/Library and resources we to use in the Machine Learning
+### Libraries:
+- openAI -> openAI libraries for integration with openAI API
 - Numpy -> Open-source library for data preparing and manipulating
 - Pandas ->A  library for data structures and operations for manipulating numerical tables
 - Zipfile -> A library for working with ZIP archives, allowing for compression and decompression of files.